Using preset emails

 A note about embedding images and attachments

 ChurchSuite uses a third-party tool for uploading files and images that are to be attached or embedded into emails.
-Uploaded files are retained for 720 days (2 years) from the date of upload, after which time they are automatically deleted.
-This means you will need to re-upload images/files that you've embedded to attached to preset emails.
+Uploaded files are retained for 3 years from the date of upload, after which time they are automatically deleted.
+This means you will need to re-upload any images/files that you embed or attach to preset emails.